Admissions

 Prerequisites Page

-In order to confirm that an applicant has fulfilled the necessary prerequisites for the program, as listed below, specific information is requested within the application.
+In order to confirm that an applicant has fulfilled the necessary prerequisites for the program, as listed below, specific information is required within the application.

 M.Eng.
 Program Prerequisites (must be satisfied prior to matriculation):